m-toman/SALB/README.md

 ### Current state of the project

-As the world of speech synthesis moved on to Deep Learning, I'd recommend checking out the Merlin project: https://github.com/CSTR-Edinburgh/merlin
+As the world of speech synthesis moved on to Deep Learning, I recommend checking out the Merlin project: https://github.com/CSTR-Edinburgh/merlin

 Integration of the Merlin DNN voices into the SALB framework is possible but requires some work.
 Unfortunately the code for this is proprietary and therefore not available here.

 ### Publication